ksavas/WordMemoriser/README.md

 - Besides vocabulary, using this application in order to improve grammar skills.
 - Exam service for different exam styles and tracing exam result (e.g. displaying exam results in point/time graph and also displaying exam results in table view)
 - Creating meaningful sentences by taking advantage of AI for testing grammar.
-- Creating account system for the users.
-- Putting all these things above into microservice architecture.

 ## Description
 WordMemoriser is a web application in order to improve english vocabulary.
 The usage of the application;